zschoche/mlog/README.md

 ```
 There are 12 different macro functions.

-The follow macro functions accept a `std::string`:
+The follow macro functions work with `std::string`:

     MLOG_TRACE()
     MLOG_DEBUG()